Self-Assessment: Will my dog be a safe and happy member of Paws4ever’s Dog Park and Nature Trail?

 How does my dog walk on a leash?

-Though the Dog Park is off-leash, you will need to walk your dog on leash from your car to the park, and on the Nature Trails at all times.
+Though the Dog Park is off-leash, you will need to walk your dog on leash from your car to the park, and on the Nature Trail at all times.
 No prong, slip, shock, electronic stimulus, choke, or pinch style collars are allowed at Paws4ever.
 Fixed length leashes are preferred, and any retractable leashes must be locked at all times and kept at a length less than 8 feet.
-If your dog needs a little help with polite leash walking, you may want to take a private lesson or Adult Dog Manners Class class before joining.
+If your dog needs a little help with polite leash walking, you may want to take a private lesson or group training class before joining.